spotinst/help/src/docs/spot-pc/features/spot-pc-console/tenant/README.md

 <meta name="robots" content="noindex">

 # Spot PC: Tenant
-From the [overview](spot-pc/features/spot-pc-console/tenant/overview) page, clicking on any tenant name brings you to a tenant-specific context.
+From the [Spot PC: Overview](spot-pc/features/spot-pc-console/overview) page, clicking on any tenant name brings you to a tenant-specific context.

 1. You can switch between tenants from the selector in the upper right.
 2. You can perform common configuration actions from the [Config Actions](spot-pc/features/spot-pc-console/tenant/config-actions) menu.